Participation in VegasUnderworld.com events is an acknowledgement and agreement of the following rules, terms, conditions and waivers.

 No alcohol or drugs (includes some prescription medications): After an event, some adults may appreciate a social drink, but alcohol and/or drugs serves no useful purpose prior to or along an off road trip or mine exploration.
 Some prescription medications that are mood, decision altering or that would adversely affect balance, strength or alertness should also be considered exclusionary to mine exploration.

 Littering and smoking: Do not leave non-compostable waste, which includes cigarette butts.
 If you smoke, as a courtesy, do so away from others who do not.
 No smoking or open flames underground.

 Do not touch or throw items: Abandoned mines may contain live explosives.
 Try to touch as little as possible underground.
 Do not drop or throw objects down interior shafts.
 Standing water in a mine may contain harmful gasses.
 Disruption of the water may release those gasses.
 If there are support beams in place, do not touch and stay well clear of them.
 Do not attempt to remove embedded objects and/or minerals from any interior mine surface.
 Over millions of years, the rock pressures have reached a natural balance.
 The mining process alters these natural pressures.
 Rock face disruptions can cause spontaneous rock bursts, shifting or interior collapse.

 Follow Direction: We have rules in place, not to maintain a chain of command and control, but to ensure the safety and enjoyment of all volunteer participants.
-Inevitably, when a group gets together, there’s at least one person who feels a need to show off by walking ahead of others, faster, or standing too close to a shaft or winze.
+Inevitably, when a group gets together, there’s at least one person who feels a need to show off by walking ahead of others, faster, or standing too close to an edge.
 Some hazards may be more obvious than others.
 There may come a time when a group organizer decides to turn the line and end the tour.
 If this ever happens, do so quickly, orderly and assume the decision was made for the safety of the group.